Noninvasive ventilation overview and practice questions

 7. What does NPPV provide?

-It provides greater flexibility in the initiation and removal of mechanical ventilation.
+NPPV provides greater flexibility in the initiation and removal of mechanical ventilation, allowing for noninvasive support.

 8. What does NPPV permit?

-Normal eating, drinking, and also communication with the patient.
+NPPV permits normal eating, drinking, and communication with the patient, maintaining a more natural lifestyle.

 9. What does NPPV preserve?